jodurpar/DSFileConverterApi/DSFileConverterApi/README.md

 ### In visual studio 2019/2022

 - Clone this project
-- To run and debug in visual studio environments, remove "outDir" line of "compilerOptions" element in tsconfig.json file.
+- To run and debug in visual studio environments.
 - Type F5 or start debugging

+### In development command propmt

+- npm run start:dev
+-

 ### Webpack